-The Applicant proposes to construct a two-story 4,983 square foot convenience market building with five covered fuel islands.
-The first floor of the convenience market is 4,296 square feet of retail space.
-An additional 687 square feet of storage space has been located on the second-floor mezzanine level.
+The Applicant proposes to construct a two-story 4,428 square foot convenience market building with four covered fuel islands.
+The first floor of the convenience market is 3,010 square feet of retail space and 500 square feet dedicated to the drive-thru use.
+An additional 1,490 square feet of storage space has been located on the second-floor mezzanine level.
 Access to the site has been provided through a restricted right-in only access on NW West Union Road and a signalized access located on the eastern edge of the property.
-Seven parking spaces have been provided directly in front of the proposed building, with an additional five spaces provided southeast of the fuel pump structure, and 10 spaces have been provided at the fuel islands.
-Bicycle parking has been located to the south of the building along the main parking area.
+Four parking spaces have been provided directly in front of the proposed building, with an additional ten spaces provided southeast of the fuel pump structure, and eight spaces have been provided at the fuel islands.
+Bicycle parking has been located to the north of the building along the main parking area.
 A single trash enclosure area has been provided southeast of the main fuel structure.
-Three fuel storage tanks have been provided underground east of the fuel structure.
+Two fuel storage tanks have been provided underground east of the fuel structure.

 An 18-foot right-of-way dedication has been provided along NW West Union Road to accommodate a 48-foot half-street cross section.
 The applicant is not providing full half-street improvements, as NW West Union Road has been identified as a future Capital Improvement Project by the County.
 The applicant will improve the existing signal located at West Union Village to provide a fourth leg into the site.
 Infill sidewalks will be provided along the site's frontage in areas where the existing sidewalk is disturbed and along the south side of NW West Union Road just beyond the east end of the development site.
-Onsite significant habitat enhancement will include 3,853 square feet of enhancement of the existing vegetative corridor, enhancement of the 537 square foot wetland on site and the creation of 6,713 square feet of on-site vegetative corridor area.
+Onsite significant habitat enhancement will include 3,853 square feet of enhancement of the existing vegetative corridor, enhancement of the 537 square foot wetland on site and the creation of 6,713 square feet of on-site vegetative corridor area. and the creation of 6,713 square feet of on-site vegetative corridor area.
+4 WEST UNION CHEVRON 3J CONSULTING, INC.